antoniotorone/GiorgioDiFrancesco-photography/README.md

 ##### Expected

-1.I was expected to get the map working well and smooth after opening the website after deployment.
+1. I was expected to get the map working well and smooth after opening the website after deployment.

 ##### Result